Econify/ad.js/docs/lifecycle-controls.md

 Freeze will hold all actions to an ad and pause all timers for refresh.
 Calling any action while an ad is frozen will go into a queue.
 You can decide whether to replay this queue upon unfreeze or to disregard it.
 If an ad has been rendered it will remain rendered upon freeze.

 ### Unfreeze
 Unfreeze will remove an ad from a frozen state and resume timers.
-Unfreeze takes a single parameter instructing Ad.js whether to play all actions the ad has received while paused.
+Unfreeze takes a single parameter instructing AdJS whether to play all actions the ad has received while paused.
 The default for this param is false.
 Example:

 ```js
     const ad = new page.Ad(el, { slot: 'adtobefrozen' });